jed1978/traffic-shaping/README.md

 - **Responsibilities**:
   - Dequeue requests from the Redis queue.
   - Perform the necessary processing on each request.
-  - Publish the processing results to a Redis channel for the RequestCollector to consume.
+  - Publish the processing results to a Redis channel for the RequestController to consume.

 ## Features
 - **Real-time Communication**: Utilizes SignalR for real-time, bi-directional communication between the server and clients.